 Since there is one result-producing branch in the program tree for each modifiable wire in the embryo, the architecture of each circuit-constructing program tree depends on the embryonic circuit.
-One result-producing branch was used for the frequency discriminator and the computational circuit; two were used for lowpass filter problem; and three were used for the robot controller and amplifier.
+One result-producing branch was used for the frequency discriminator and the computational circuit; two were used for lowpass and highpass filter problems; and three were used for the robot controller and amplifier.

 The architecture of each circuit-constructing program tree also depends on the use, if any, of automatically defined functions.
+Automatically defined functions provide a mechanism enabling certain substructures to be reused and are described in detail in Koza, Bennett, Andre, and Keane 1999.
 Automatically defined functions and architecture-altering operations were used in the frequency discriminator, robot controller, and amplifier.
-For these problems, each program tree in the initial random population of programs had a uniform architecture with no automatically defined functions.
-In later generations, the number of automatically defined functions, if any, emerged as a consequence of the architecture-altering operations.
+For these problems, each program in the initial population of programs had a uniform architecture with no automatically defined functions.
+In later generations, the number of automatically defined functions, if any, emerged as a consequence of the architecture-altering operations (also described in Koza, Bennett, Andre, and Keane 1999).